 4. La Catalista

-La Catalista just sprang up in El Born within the last few months, and it has received quite a bit of buzz.
+La Catalista just sprang up in El Born within the last few months, and it has received quite a bit of trendy buzz.
 The model at La Catalista turns the wining and dining experience on its head, offering food suggestions for whichever wine you chose, as opposed to the other way around.
 In this way, the wine is allowed to step forward more as the commanding force in your experience, as opposed to existing only to compliment the flavors of your meal.

-The menu at La Catalista features 15 glasses of wine—all from Catalonia—and all complete with a hand-crafted food-pairing.
+The menu at La Catalista features 15 glasses of truly great wine—all from Catalonia—and all complete with a hand-crafted food-pairing.
 For wine, you’ll find interesting picks such as a 1988 Brut Nature Reserva Cava, a Chardonnay from Penedes aged in French and Hungarian oak and a non D.O.
 Sumoll Massis del Garraf.

 Which is not to say the food takes a backseat in the equation.
 Laila Bazahm heads up the kitchen at La Catalista, and she brings with her quite a reputation.
 Those familiar with the Barcelona food scene might recognize her from the highly acclaimed Hawker 45.